 The Fair Labor Standards Act (FLSA) permits employer-mandated tip pools among employees who “customarily and regularly” receive tips, such as waiters, waitresses, bellhops, bussers and service bartenders.
-Under the FLSA, it is made clear that employees such as chefs, cooks, janitors, and dishwashers are not allowed to share in the money contributed to a tip pool.
+The interpretation made clear that employees who did not directly interact with customers such as chefs, cooks, janitors, and dishwashers were not allowed to share in the money contributed to a tip pool.
 A court in one case has held that hosts and hostesses who greet customers and perform some table attendance duties might be included in a tip pool.
-However, this holding is not all encompassing so a case-by-case analysis needs to be applied to determine applicability.
+However, this holding was not all encompassing so a case-by-case analysis needed to be applied to determine applicability.

 The FLSA forbids any arrangement where any part of the tip received becomes the property of the employer.
 A tip is the sole property of the tipped employee or employees appropriately participating in the tip pool.

 The Department of Labor (DOL) also mandates that the pooling arrangement must be “customary and reasonable” and can not require an employee to contribute a greater percentage of their tips other than what is customary and reasonable.
 Although there is no definition or exact percentage of what the DOL deems “customary and reasonable,” the wage and hour division has found in cases where contributions of 15 percent or less of an employee’s tips to be acceptable.
 Contributions of greater than 15 percent are not statutorily forbidden but may require the employer to show that such a percentage is “customary and reasonable” for that community.